pmineiro/musique-off/answerable/README.md

 ```bash
 env CUDA_VISIBLE_DEVICES=0 trace=True do_learning=False force_extractive=True split=validation final_model_id=snapshots/onetrainingpass/save_musique_qdecompdyn_final_final ./qdecompdyn.py
 ```
+will display information for a trained model on examples it was not trained on (the dev set) but for which you have gold labels available.

 I included the `CUDA_VISIBLE_DEVICES=0` otherwise you'll get interleaved output from multiple worker threads.